omeeomi/omeeomi.github.io/docs/index.md

   - That is our data!
 - So let's mock some data and **'Get Started with Sentinel'**

+???

+To get started, well need some mock data from terraform to test our sentinel policies.
+That data can be found from a Terraform plan.
+You can generate Sentinel mocks from Terraform plans in TFC/TFE.
+You can then use these mocks when testing policies with the Sentinel CLI.

 ---
 name: mock-intro
 # Let's Talk About Mocks